internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 * Which jurisdiction does the member have to be compliant with?
 * What are the requirements for organizations/companies to join?
 * What may be further requirements?
-* How can the application process be modelled?
 * How frequently are the membership applications reviewed by the consortium?
 * What are citeria for evaluations of the applications?
 * What are requirements for am applicant to run a operating node after the application has been approved?

 ## Examples & Best Practices

-The Sovrin Steward Policy and Bloxberg Whitepaper has been used to retrieve possible questions within this document.
+Sovrin regulates membership requirements in its [Sovrin Business Policy V2 Policy](https://sovrin.org/wp-content/uploads/Sovrin-Steward-Business-Policies-V2.pdf) as follows:

-### Who can become a member?
+> ### Who can become a member?
-* an organisation registered to conduct business in at least one jurisdiction.
+> * an organisation registered to conduct business in at least one jurisdiction.
-* a governmental organization in a recognized jurisdiction.
+> * a governmental organization in a recognized jurisdiction.

-### Which Jurisdiction does the member have to be compliant with?
+> ### Which Jurisdiction does the member have to be compliant with?
-*The member must comply with the laws and regulations of the jurisdiction it is legally licensed to operate or registered to conduct business.
+> *The member must comply with the laws and regulations of the jurisdiction it is legally licensed to operate or registered to conduct business.

-### Application
+> ### Application
-* To apply as a member a written application should be attached along with identity documentation of the member representation and organization applied for.
+> * To apply as a member a written application should be attached along with identity documentation of the member representation and organization applied for.
-* The applying member must demonstrate sufficient technical capabilities to perform the consotium objectives.
+> * The applying member must demonstrate sufficient technical capabilities to perform the consotium objectives.
-* There must be single point of contact for the application.
+> * There must be single point of contact for the application.
-* Applications are reviewed atleast once a calender month.

 ### What may be further requirements?
 * The new member has to prove it is not undergoing any criminal proceeding and that is financially solvent.
 * The Organization which applies to be a member has been operational without debt for the past 3 years.

+Bloxberg regulates membership requirements in its [Bloxberg Whitepaper](https://bloxberg.org/wp-content/uploads/2020/02/bloxberg_whitepaper_1.1.pdf) as follows:

+> * Applications are reviewed atleast once every 4 weeks.

 ## Drawbacks